 2. Buy Your Personalized Domain Right Away

-The first step to getting your own website is purchasing a personalized domain.
+The first step to getting your own real estate agent website is purchasing a personalized domain.
 It’s usually a good idea to just use your name as the website name, as that is something unique to you and unlikely to ever change.

 3. Use An Easy To Remember Version of Your Name